7 Meal Programs for Seniors to Know

 With Americans living longer than ever before, the growth in the number of older adults continues to climb.

 At the same time, food insecurity, physical disability, and chronic disease cripple aging adults, interfering with their ability to maintain good nutrition.

 Fortunately, several meal programs for seniors exist that provide a range of nutrition-related services aimed at reducing hunger and food insecurity while promoting socialization, health, and well-being.

 Home-delivered nutrition services, commonly known as meals on wheels, is a program that delivers meals to older adults at home who are housebound and cannot prepare meals for themselves (1).

 The Older Americans Act (OAA) funds 38% of the program with the remaining funds coming from state or local sources, private donations from foundations, corporations, and federal block grants (2).

 The program has more than 5,000 locally-run programs that are dedicated to addressing the nutritional and social needs of America’s most at-risk elderly (3).

 2. Congregate Nutrition Services

 The congregate nutrition services program provides meals to older adults in a variety of group settings, such as senior centers, schools, and community centers (1).

 The program is funded by the OAA and provides older adults with opportunities for social engagement and volunteering, contributing to their overall health and well-being.

-Like the meals on wheels services program, adults age 60 and older and their spouse of any age may participate in the congregate nutrition meal programs.
+Like the meals on wheels services program, adults aged 60 and older and their spouse of any age may participate in the congregate nutrition meal programs.